Small Agency Risk Assessment Instructions

 Next, locate the “Consolidated Activities” tab and consolidate related activities in the table provided.
-At a minimum, the following administrative functions and services must be included in your agency’s consolidated activities:
+At a minimum, the following administrative functions and services must be included in the consolidated activities:

-In the same tab, prioritize the consolidated activities (highest to lowest) according to their impact on achieving agency objectives and goals, and enter the list in the "Prioritized Consolidated Activities" table provided.
+In the same tab, prioritize the consolidated activities (highest to lowest) according to their effect on achieving agency objectives and goals, and enter the list in the "Prioritized Consolidated Activities" table provided.